-- (3) If the request is granted, the notice referred to in subsections (1) and (2) must state - - (a) the reproduction fee and/or translation fee (if any) payable; - (b) the form in which access to the information will be given; and - (c) that the requester may apply for a review of the reproduction fee and/or translation fee payable or the form in which access has been granted in accordance with section 55. - (4) Where a requester has been given notice that his or her request has been granted, that requester must, subject to subsections (5) and (6) - - (a) if a reproduction fee and/or translation fee is payable, upon payment of that fee; or - (b) if no reproduction fee or translation fee is payable, immediately - be given access to the information.
+- (3) If the request is granted, the notice referred to in subsections (1) and (2) must state - - (a) the reproduction fee, translation fee and/or transcription fee (if any) payable; - (b) the form in which access to the information will be given; and

+- (c) that the requester may apply for a review of the reproduction fee translation fee and/or transcription fee payable or the form in which access has been granted in accordance with section 41. - (4) Where a requester has been given notice that his or her request has been granted, that requester must, subject to subsections (5) and (6) - - (a) if a reproduction fee, translation fee and/or transcription fee is payable, upon payment of that fee; or - (b) if no reproduction fee, translation fee or transcription fee is payable, immediately - be given access to the information.

-- (5) For the purposes of this Act, any information provided to a requester by a public body or relevant private body is presumed to be true and accurate in content and in form and the requester may rely on and use that information on that basis. - (6) Despite subsection (4), where an information officer must respond to a request within 48 hours under subsection (2) and grants the request, the requester must be given access to the information immediately, irrespective of whether any reproduction fee and/or translation fee has been paid. - (7) Despite subsections (1)(c) and (4), where information requested contains third party information, a requester may not be granted access to that information until such time as any right of the third party to appeal the release of the information has expired or any appeal lodged by the third party has been finally determined.
+- (5) For the purposes of this Act, any information provided to a requester by an information holder is presumed to be true and accurate in content and in form and the requester may rely on and use that information on that basis. - (6) Despite subsection (4), where an information officer must respond to a request within 48 hours under subsection (2) and grants the request, the requester must be given access to the information immediately, irrespective of whether any reproduction fee, translation fee or transcription fee has been paid. - (7) Despite subsections (1)(c) and (4), where the information requested contains third party information, a requester may not be granted access to that information until such time as any right of the third party to appeal the release of the information has expired or any appeal lodged by the third party has been finally determined.